Logo Voyage

 Exchange rates fluctuate.
 Current rates for these and other currencies are available from XE.com

-The Russian ruble is the commonly used currency in South Ossetia.
+The Russian ruble is the currency in South Ossetia.

 Eat

-Ossetian food, a Caucasian cuisine similar to but significantly different from Georgian cuisine, is delicious.
-Be sure to feast on Ossetian pie, a dish similar to khachapuri, but with meat and mushrooms instead of cheese.
+Ossetian food, a Caucasian cuisine similar to but distinct from Georgian cuisine, is delicious, though not so diverse.
+Be sure to try Ossetian pie, a traditional dish similar to khachapuri, but different in that it can have various fillings - from meat and cheese to onion, peas, pumpkin or potatoes.

 Drink